- Chaulk, Dr. K., Ph.D. Memorial

 The Institute facilitates and coordinates the activity of personnel at the University as they undertake cultural, research, and educational activities.
 It partners with Faculties and Schools to solicit funds for research and the delivery of educational programs, and with other social, cultural and educational institutions in Labrador.
 A Labrador based archive provides a reference collection of publications and films on Labrador and other northern regions for public use.

 The Labrador Institute works with the Office of Research which acts as the agent within the University to receive and disburse Northern Scientific Training Program grants received from the Department of Indian Affairs and Northern Development.
-The Institute also serves as the University's representative on the Association of Canadian Universities of Northern Studies and supports the University's membership in the University of the Arctic.
+The Institute also serves as the University's representative on the Association of Canadian Universities for Northern Studies and supports the University's membership in the University of the Arctic.

 The Institute is not a regulatory body but it is available to advise on the normal process of grant applications by individuals.
 The Institute recommends that notice or copies of such applications be filed with the Institute to obviate duplication of effort within the University.
 It also maintains and administers an invaluable archival collection of Labrador materials.
 It is the Institute's intent to collect and disseminate all pertinent copies of research conducted by or through the University.